texttechnologylab/Va.Si.Li-Lab/Documentation/docs/getting_started/meta_interactions.md

 Alternatively, for more complex environments, you can use the "Add Teleport Quick Action" from the Oculus SDK.
 You can also bake a NavMesh and add a teleport interactable to it.
 However, this is not recommended.

+## Scirpts
+###FireworkSpawn.cs
+Added the Firework Spawn script that takes Spawn Object, Spawn Point, Height Offset, Upward Force.
+It spawns an object with upward force (firework) when interacted with via a RayInteractor (Hand and Controller).

+###Metamovement.cs
+Component script in OVRCameraRig to make sure that the left Oculus-joystick of the Player ensures forward/backward/left/right movement even if head is turned.

+###TeleportOnTrigger.cs
+Added logic from previous, changed the way it teleports a player on entry.
+Updated teleport spots to stop teleportation from occuring in the ground.

+###PraktikumScenario01_RoleManager.cs
+Changed varaibles to fit new camera setup.
+Tweaked logic to ensure it handles the player correctly.

 ### References